Thyroid Cancer

 Diagnosing Thyroid Cancer

 We perform a variety of tests to determine whether your thyroid nodule is benign or cancerous.
-About 10% of cases involve cancer.
+About 5% to 10% of cases involve cancer.

 Blood Tests

-Blood tests measure thyroid function and hormones.
+Blood tests measure thyroid hormone levels to determine thyroid function.
 This information helps us identify and adjust hormones levels to treat abnormal thyroid behavior.
 Blood tests also detect tumor markers -- changes in your cells that can indicate cancer growth.
 Along with other tests, tumor marker tests help your doctor diagnose and plan your treatment.
-Common markers for thyroid cancer include thyroglobulin for differentiated thyroid cancer and calcitonin and carcinoembryonic antigen for medullary thyroid cancer.
+Common markers for thyroid cancer include thyroglobulin for differentiated thyroid cancer and calcitonin and carcinoembryonic antigen (CEA) for medullary thyroid cancer.

 Ultrasound